StrongholdResourcePartners/streetparking/README.md

 ### Required
 - GitHub
-  - `GITHUB_USERNAME`
   - `GITHUB_TOKEN`
     A personal access token for the given GitHub user.
-This must have the `repo` permission.
+This must have read-only access to Actions.

 - Redis
   - `REDIS_URL`